mkict/Calcon/README.md

 ### How do I get set up? ###

 * run npm install on the folder calcon
-* the server will run on port 8080
-* open another terminal or git bash or cmd and run ionic serve -l
+* then run ionic serve -l
-* เย้
+* this application require to open heroku server